PyCQA/flake8/README.rst

     coolproject/mod.py:1028: local variable 'errors' is assigned to but never used coolproject/mod.py:625:17: E225 missing whitespace around operato

-The output of PyFlakes *and* pep8 is merged and returned.
+The output of PyFlakes *and* pep8 (and the optional plugins) are merged and returned.

-flake8 offers an extra option: --max-complexity, which will emit a warning if the McCabe complexityu of a function is higher that the value.
+flake8 offers an extra option: --max-complexity, which will emit a warning if the McCabe complexity of a function is higher than the value.
 By default it's deactivated::

-    $ bin/flake8 --max-complexity 12 flake8
+    $ flake8 --max-complexity 12 flake8
     coolproject/mod.py:97: 'shutil' imported but unused
     coolproject/mod.py:729: redefinition of function 'readlines' from line 723 coolproject/mod.py:1028: local variable 'errors' is assigned to but never used